10 Low-Cap Crypto Gems with 100x Potential for 2025 Bull Run

 Hivemapper is a decentralized mapping network that rewards contributors with crypto for collecting street-level imagery using dashcams.
 The goal is to build a global map infrastructure through crowdsourced data rather than relying on centralized providers.
 The HONEY token is used to compensate contributors and support the network's operations.
 It is also required to access Hivemapper's map data, establishing a direct link between contributor incentives and network utility.

 Hivemapper applies blockchain-based incentives to a real-world use case with growing demand: up-to-date geospatial data.
 Its model lowers costs and increases coverage compared to traditional mapping services by turning drivers into active participants in data collection.
 The project has already deployed hardware, launched a working network, and regularly publishes updates on data progress, making it one of the few blockchain-based mapping efforts with real-world traction.
-This utility-driven model may appeal to users and businesses looking for alternatives to centralized mapping services.
+Multicoin Capital's Kyle Samani forecasts that Helium, Hivemapper, and io.net will collectively exceed $100M in revenue by 2025, highlighting the growing enterprise adoption of the platform.

 LUKSO (LYX)